jonsmock/jonsmock.github.com/_posts/2016-12-11-first-speaking-experience.md

   be there.
 - I may have made Restarts sound like a separate algorithm, when it really is just something incorporated into the CDCL algorithm.
-- I looked up the definition of satisfy weeks before, but I decided not to do the dictionary definition slide.
+- I looked up the definition of "satisfy" weeks before, but I decided not to do the dictionary definition slide.
 I thought that everyone else would or that it might come off as cliche.
 Looking at the definition actually did help me, so maybe it would have been worth including.
 - Practice more.
-Some of the stops-and-starts or studders were during key explanations that I just didn't practice enough.
+Some of the stops-and-starts or stutters were during key explanations that I just didn't practice enough.
 - Think of better words than "thing" and "awesome."
 You could probably make a drinking game out of my talk - ha.
-Being more articulate under pressure probably comes with experience, I imagine.
+Being more articulate under pressure probably comes with experience.